jadedm/crux_apps_script/README.md

 **Missing data in spreadsheet**

+- Check the **executionHistory** sheet to see which requests failed and why
 - Check Apps Script logs (View → Logs) for API errors
 - Verify URLs are in the CrUX dataset (not all URLs have data)
 - Check API key permissions and quota